FAQs: Everything You Need to Know About Copyright

 Yes, a copyright solely focuses on protecting works of authorship.
 A patent is used to protect discoveries and inventions – two things that copyright laws do not protect.

 Businesses and people alike face copyright issues often.
-It can be confusing to navigate on your own; however, with the help of a SPGG attorney, the issues can be resolved quickly.
+It can be confusing to navigate on your own; however, with the help of a SPG attorney, the issues can be resolved quickly.
 If you’ve found yourself in a copyright-related problem, contact us today.